krzysztofzuraw/blog/src/posts/wip-docker-nextjs.md

 CMD ["npm", "start"]
 ```

-2. One of the most important part of above dockerfile is `COPY --from=builder /app/next.config.js ./`.
+2. One of the most important parts is `COPY --from=builder /app/next.config.js ./`.
-   Why?
-I spend a couple of hours searching for solution on why in production build images using next.js
-   image do now work - it turns out that I was not enclosing `next.config.js`.
-So if you are using custom
-   next.js config - and I think you will if you want to use sentry or [vanilla-extract](https://vanilla-extract.style/) or other change
-   in default next.js - remember to uncomment this line as it is commented with example.
+   If you're using a custom next.js config, remember to have this line uncommented.

-Docker is running nicely on local machine but now it is time to enter Google Cloud domain.
+Docker is running nicely on a local machine but now it is time to enter the Google Cloud domain.

 ## Google Cloud Build & Run

 First question: what is Google Cloud Build?
-Google is saying that it is their CI/CD platform.
-I say
+Google says it's their CI/CD platform.
-it is a little bit forgotten tool to build your docker images.
+But you can utilize it to build your docker images.
 What we are using it for?
 Two tasks:

 1. Run test/lint/tsc on PR
 2. Build next.js application inside docker and tell Google Cloud Run to use it